emnify/product-docs/docs/data-streamer/available-integrations.md

 ## Webhook

-The data streamer may also send usage and event data in JSON format toward a configurable URL specified by the user.
+The data streamer may also send usage and event data in JSON format to a configurable webhook URL specified by the user.
 In this case, users provide an application that consumes HTTP POST requests sent from the emnify platform.

 This is the most flexible method of processing a data stream.
 It allows any custom implementation of analytics, reporting, or a pipeline of tools to process usage and event data.